metosin/compojure-api/README.md

 Enabling Swagger route documentation in your application is done by:

 - wrapping your web app in a `compojure.api.core/defapi` (or `compojure.api.routes/with-routes`) macro.
-This initializes an empty route tree to your namespace
+This initializes an empty route tree to your namespace.
 - wrapping your web apis in a `swaggered` -route macro on to the root level of your web app.
-This macro reverse-engineers the route tree of routes
+  - uses macro-peeling & source linking to reconstruct the route tree from route macros at macro-expansion time (~no runtime penanty)
+  - if you intend to split your routes behind multiple Vars via `defroutes`, use `defroutes*` instead so that their routes get also collected.
-- mounting `compojure.api.swagger/swagger-docs` to publish the collected routes
+- mounting `compojure.api.swagger/swagger-docs` to publish the collected routes.
-- optionally mounting `compojure.api.swagger/swagger-ui` to add the [Swagger-UI](https://github.com/wordnik/swagger-ui) to the web app
+- **optionally** mounting `compojure.api.swagger/swagger-ui` to add the [Swagger-UI](https://github.com/wordnik/swagger-ui) to the web app
   - the ui is packaged separately at clojars with name `metosin/metosin/ring-swagger-ui`

-There can be only one `defapi` or `with-routes` per namespace.
+Currently, there can be only one `defapi` or `with-routes` per namespace.

 There can be several `swaggered` apis in one web application.
-Behind the scenes, `swaggered` uses macro-peeling & source linking to reconstruct the route tree from route macros.
-If you intend to split your route-tree via `defroutes`, use `defroutes*` instead so that their routes get also collected.

 ### sample minimalistic swaggered app